Omegasys/EPCOT-reimagened/README.md

 1. Fork the repository.
 2. Create a branch.
-3. Develop your proposal, design, documentation, or software.
+3. Develop your idea, proposal, research, documentation, or software.
 4. Submit a pull request.
-5. Participate in review and discussion.
+5. Participate in discussion and review.

-Every meaningful contribution matters.
+Every meaningful contribution helps move the project forward.

 ⸻

-Vision Statement
+Long-Term Vision

-Project Tomorrow is intended to become a digital workshop for imagining and designing possible futures.

-Just as the original EPCOT sought to demonstrate what tomorrow could look like, this repository seeks to create a collaborative environment where ideas can be explored, refined, documented, and shared openly with the world.
+Horizon Commons aspires to become a living repository of ideas for a better future.

+Some proposals may remain thought experiments.

+Others may become prototypes.

+A few may one day become real-world projects.

-The future is not something we inherit.
+The purpose of Horizon Commons is not to predict the future.

-It is something we design together.
+The purpose is to create a place where people can work together to build it.

+⸻

+Motto

+“Beyond the horizon, together.”